Audience: You are expected to have successfully

 Here are some guiding distinctions between MELT and some other programming languages.
 Bear in mind the essential values vs stuff difference, which distingish MELT with every other programming language.

-, syntax looks
+let, lambda, syntax looks

 familiar.
 In contrast to Common